-The brimstone butterfly on the left, I have drawn the male colouring on the left wing and the paler female colouring on the right.
+The Brimstone butterfly above, I have drawn the male colouring on the left wing and the paler female colouring on the right.
 The males are the only bright yellow butterfly in the British Isles.
 The female is much paler and is sometimes mistaken for a cabbage white butterfly (see below).
-The brimstone is fairly common in central and southern England.Eggs are laid in May and June.
+The brimstone is fairly common in central and southern England.
+Its range is from North Africa, Western Europe through Russia to Japan.
+It is found in light woodland and open spaces from sea level to 1800 m.Eggs are laid in May and June.

 The caterpillars grow up to 50 mm long, and feed on buckthorn and alder buckthorn.